bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 😎 Hiring manager round - If you have reached this round, that's good news.
 HR will only present 2-3 potential candidates to the manager to save his/her time.
 What will be asked - Depends.
 Expect some HR questions (why do you want to move, what are you looking for in new role), and some tech questions (authentication, cookies in details, localstorage, new react features, some repeat questions from prev round, etc).
 Some of the HR questions are asked directly off the internal playbook, so don't read too much into them.

-In general, interviewers were quite helpful in all the rounds.
+🧶In general, interviewers are quite helpful and will  help .
 Internally, they have a option to reject any candidate immediately after that round (if it went really bad).
 Mostly though, they will just add their review and notes, and mention which level (say, UI 1 or UI 2) you are most suited for.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MzM0Njg3LC05NzA4MDIxNTQsMTY0MD
+eyJoaXN0b3J5IjpbMjY1MDk1NTc0LC05NzA4MDIxNTQsMTY0MD
 QzMjU4NF19
 -->